odoo/documentation/sales/products_prices/prices/pricing.rst

 Discounts, margins, roundings
 =============================

+The third option allows to set price change rules.
+Changes can be relative to the product list/catalog price, the product cost price, or to another pricelist.
+Changes are calculated via discounts or surcharges and can be forced to fit within floor (minumum margin) and ceilings (maximum margins).
+Prices can be rounded to the nearest cent/dollar or multiple of either (nearest 5 cents, nearest 10 dollars).

-The third option allows to apply discounts % or amounts, margins and rounding based on formulas.
-Once installed go to :menuselection:`Sales --> Configuration --> Pricelists (or :menuselection:`Website Admin --> Catalog --> Pricelists` if you use e-Commerce).
+Once installed go to
+:menuselection:`Sales --> Configuration --> Pricelists
+(or :menuselection:`Website Admin --> Catalog --> Pricelists` if you
+use e-Commerce).